About Penthos

 What is the program?

-It is a 16-session, evidenced based therapeutic program which has been shown to be effective for couples suffering unresolved grief.
+It is a 16-session, evidenced based therapeutic program which has been shown to be effective for couples struggling with the impact of the loss of their child upon the couple relationship.

-The sessions are provided by specially trained and experienced mental health professionals (clinical psychologists, clinical social workers and couple therapists) in their own consulting rooms (or online for those who cannot attend in-room).
+Penthos contracts specially trained and experienced mental health professionals (clinical psychologists, clinical social workers and couple therapists) to provide the program in their own consulting rooms (or online for those who cannot attend in-room).

 Is there a fee?